sagold/json-schema-library/README.md

   remote: SchemaNode;
   // if format-validations should create errors.
 Defaults to true
   formatAssertion: boolean | "meta-schema";
+  /** set to true to throw an Error on errors in input schema.
+Defaults to false */ throwOnInvalidSchema?: boolean;
+  /** set to true to collect unknown keywords of input schema in `node.schemaAnnotations`.
+Defaults to false */ withSchemaAnnotations?: boolean;
+  /** set to true to throw an Error when encountering an unresolvable ref  */ throwOnInvalidRef?: boolean;
   // default options for all calls to node.getData() getDataDefaultOptions?: {
     // Add all properties (required and optional) to the generated data